Cemre Shipyard: History

-The first fishing vessel, Østerbris was delivered in 2014.
+The first fishing vessel, Østerbris, was delivered in 2014.
 Cemre moved into construction of passenger vessels, with the delivery of Bastø VI in 2016.
 Offshore support vessels followed, with specialisation in windfarm support vessels and low- and zero-emission, battery and hybrid vessels.

 Windfarm support vessels

-Cemre Shipyard entered the windfarm market in 2014, when they were selected to build one Service Operations Vessel (SOV) for Danish company, Esvagt, Esvagt Mercator.
+Cemre Shipyard entered the wind farm market in 2014, when they were selected to build one Service Operations Vessel (SOV) for Danish company, Esvagt, Esvagt Mercator.
 This was followed by Wind of Change for French ship-owner Louis Dreyfus Armateurs.
 Wind of Change is equipped with a Heave Compensated Gangway (providing continuous access to the turbines), a 3D Crane, helideck and a side boat landing.
 Delivered in April 2019, she operates for Ørsted in German waters.
 She has a DP system and an innovative DC grid developed by ABB.

 Groenewind is the first DP2, twin-hulled SOV in the world.
 She serves offshore wind farms in Belgium.